adamw1221/CS495-Lab-Inventory-Group-F/plan.md

 2. If not, you can download an installer for your system then run it and follow on screen instructions:

     1.	https://nodejs.org/en/learn/getting-started/introduction-to-nodejs
-        1. This will install both node js and npm
+        1. This will install both Node and Npm

 ### 2	Install Git
 1. Run this command to see if you have git installed: